Dan Severn: Accusations of fixed and misrepresented fights

 Severn's fight with Mitsuhiro Matsunaga at U-Japan's only event on November 17, 1996, has been called a professional wrestling work by fans and fighters.
 The promotion hired several professional wrestlers for this event such as Severn and Matsunaga, as well as Bam Bam Bigelow.
 Big Van Vader was also scheduled to fight UFC fighter Kimo Leopoldo, but dropped out of the fight.
 Most of the MMA fighters on the card fought other MMA fighters, but Severn fought a professional wrestler.
 During the fight, Severn did not fight with any traditional MMA or amateur wrestling techniques of the time, instead choosing to perform moves like professional wrestling style body slams while Matsunaga offered very little resistance.
 Severn finished the fight with a reverse armbar, which is practically unheard of in MMA.
 In amateur wrestling it is used as a hold to pin an opponent.
 Reverse armbars are also a popular move in professional wrestling.

 On October 11, 1997, Severn fought Kimo Leopoldo at Pride FC's inaugural event in Tokyo, Japan.
-Pride FC, especially in it's early years, were accused of having fixing fights.
+Pride FC, especially in its early years, were accused of having fixing fights.
 During the fight, both fighters threw almost nothing but light strikes for 29 of the 30 minutes.
 Severn tied Leopoldo in strikes despite Severn having almost no striking skills, and Leopoldo having a kickboxing background.
 Leopoldo was also well known to be very weak in the wrestling aspect of MMA.
 Severn did not begin to make any serious grappling attempts until the last minute of the fight.
 The Japanese fans were so angered by the fight that Severn was never invited back to Pride.
 This was especially angering to them because Japanese fans enjoyed the wrestling and submissions aspect of MMA more than Western fans.

 On June 25, 1999, Severn fought Brad Kohler at an event in Cleveland, Ohio that was put on by Ultimate Wrestling MMA.
 Monte Cox, the promoter of the fight, did an interview with the Lytes Out podcast where he claims the fight was originally supposed to be a real fight.
-However, Severn came to Cox and explained that he wasn't going to be able to do a real fight, and needed to do a fixed fight.
+However, Severn came to Cox and explained that he was not going to be able to do a real fight, and needed to do a fixed fight.
 Both Severn and Kohler assured Cox that they could make it look real.
 It was obvious to MMA fighter Jeremy Horn who was the referee that it was a fixed fight though.
 The fight had almost no strikes and consisted mostly of professional wrestling style slams.
 After about seven minutes of fighting, Kohler ran towards Severn as he was leaning against the ropes and when he hit Severn they both went over the ropes and into the crowd.
 Severn returned to the ring and won by count out.
 There is not a single other instance of an MMA fight ending in a count out because this is something done only in professional wrestling.